matthewhand/stripe-payment/hints-for-chatgpt.md

 3. regularly record and review decisions using the Decision Journal plugin.
 4. regularly review and update webapp-resources.md and nested links for a list of webapp resources used by this project.
 5. you will continue autonomously without question.  if anything needs to be corrected i will let you know.
-- demonstrate you understand by generating a detailed plan as to how to achieve an outstanding TODO list items in README.md (completed tasks are prefixed with [x]).
+- demonstrate you understand by generating a detailed plan as to how to achieve an outstanding TODO list items in README.md in the same github folder.
+Note completed tasks are prefixed with '[x]' and incomplete tasks are '[ ]'.